 - Wound infection: we do everything we can to avoid this but an infection might still happen.
 If your wound becomes increasingly red or swollen after your surgery, please contact your GP or speak to your surgical team. - Bleeding: this could happen during your surgery; we will do our best to stop it as soon as possible.
 However, some oozing could still happen after your surgery.
-For more information on what to do if your wound continues to bleed at home see the advice on page 10. - Soft tissue (nerve/tendon/blood vessel) injury could happen during surgery.
-Your surgeon will try to deal with it during your operation and it will be discussed with you after your surgery. - Stiffness/loss of movement that may rarely cause frozen shoulder; your shoulder is painful and stiff for months or sometimes years.
+For more information on what to do if your wound continues to bleed at home see the What if my wound bleeds at home? section below. - Soft tissue (nerve / tendon / blood vessel) injury could happen during surgery.
+Your surgeon will try to deal with it during your operation and it will be discussed with you after your surgery. - Stiffness / loss of movement that may rarely cause frozen shoulder; your shoulder is painful and stiff for months or sometimes years.
 This could be avoided or improved if you take adequate pain relief and do the exercises listed at the end of this leaflet as your pain permits. - Local swelling (swelling around the shoulder).
 This could happen after your surgery due to "upsetting" the soft tissues around your shoulder during surgery.
-It should improve as you recover from your surgery. - Continued pain and Chronic Regional Pain Syndrome (CRPS).
+It should improve as you recover from your surgery. - Continued pain and Complex Regional Pain Syndrome (CRPS) (/complex-regional-pain-syndrome-crps).
 This is a condition where a person has persistent, severe, and debilitating pain.
-Although most cases of CRPS are triggered by an injury, the resulting pain is much more severe and long-lasting than normal. - A further dislocation of your shoulder; this happens to one in 10 patients in the first 10 years after surgery. - Deep vein thrombosis (DVT) and/or pulmonary embolism (PE).
+Although most cases of CRPS are triggered by an injury, the resulting pain is much more severe and long-lasting than normal. - A further dislocation of your shoulder; this happens to one in 10 patients in the first 10 years after surgery. - Deep vein thrombosis (DVT) (/deep-vein-thrombosis) and / or pulmonary embolism (PE) (/pulmonary-embolus).
 These are blood clots which form in the blood stream and can be serious conditions.
 Compression stockings and other measures might be taken by the hospital to avoid them.

-For more information, please ask a member of staff for a copy of the Trust's DVT or PE leaflets available through the Trust web site www.ekhuft.nhs.uk/patientinformation - The result of your surgery might not be as good as expected.
+- The result of your surgery might not be as good as expected.
 Your surgeon will do their best to get the expected results. - Repaired tissue fails to heal and re-tears.
 If your surgeon is unable to complete your surgery successfully or the repair fails, other options or further treatment can be discussed after your surgery.